 Shortly after the talk show ended, Yesha landed a position with the Black news website The Root in 2014.
 It was under her tutelage, that the site propelled itself from a meager 2-4 million unique page views a month, to its largest month ever in May 2018, with over 11 million unique page views.
 At The Root, Yesha not only cultivated her snark and a great eye for news, but she also was key in hiring and editing a slew of influential writers, who are now paving their own way in the world of online news media.

 In the summer of 2018, Yesha joined the staff of Essence, the number one destination for Black women when it comes to the world of beauty and fashion.
-At Essence, Yesha is responsible for cultivating its news, politics and culture section, as well as managing a group of writers.
+At Essence, Yesha was responsible for cultivating its news, politics and culture section, as well as managing a group of writers.